KaterinaWalter/javadocs/docs/unit1/notes102.md

 While you can name your variable almost anything, there are some rules.
 A variable name should always start with an alphabetic character and can include letters, numbers, and underscores `_`. **It must be all one word with no spaces.**

-You also can't use any of the keywords or reserved words as variable names in Java (`for`, `if`, `class`, `static`, `int`, `double`, etc).
+🚫 You cannot use any of the keywords or reserved words as variable names in Java (`for`, `if`, `class`, `static`, `int`, `double`, etc).
 For a complete list of keywords and reserved words, see [https://docs.oracle.com/javase/specs/jls/se14/html/jls-3.html#jls-3.9](https://docs.oracle.com/javase/specs/jls/se14/html/jls-3.html#jls-3.9).

 <div class="important" markdown="block">